All Poudre School District Students to Move to Phase 4 In-Person Learning

 - Total – 75

-Vaccinations and testing are contributing factors to the decision to move to phase 4 with PK-12 educators and staff being eligible to be vaccinated under the state’s tiered distribution plan on Monday, February 8.
-UCHealth data showed that over 3,000 PSD employees have been registered with UCHealth to receive their vaccination as of Tuesday, February 23.
+Vaccinations and testing are contributing factors to the decision to move to phase 4, with PK-12 educators and staff eligible to be vaccinated under the state’s tiered distribution plan on Monday, February 8.
+UCHealth data showed that over 3,000 PSD employees had been registered with UCHealth to receive their vaccination as of Tuesday, February 23.

-PSD plans to maximize social distancing and follow safety protocols in addition to utilizing more prevention from wearing masks to enhanced learning and disinfecting of the schools and workplaces.
-Doors will be opened and outdoor spaces will be used more frequently as the weather improves throughout the spring to focus on ventilation.
+PSD plans to maximize social distancing and follow safety protocols and utilize more prevention from wearing masks to enhanced learning and disinfecting of the schools and workplaces.
+Doors will be opened, and outdoor spaces will be used more frequently as the weather improves throughout the spring to focus on ventilation.

-Middle and high school students will be provided oppurtunities to learn from home if families do not feel comfortable sending their student to school.
-PSD has also added two new teacher workdays to the calendar this spring on Friday, March 12 and Monday, April 19.
-Elementary students will not go into school on these days with middle and high schoolers will participate in asynchronous online learning days.
+Middle and high school students will be provided opportunities to learn from home if families do not feel comfortable sending their students to school.
+PSD has also added two new teacher workdays to the calendar this spring on Friday, March 12, and Monday, April 19.
+Elementary students will not go to school these days, with middle and high schoolers participating in asynchronous online learning days.

-PSD will continue to monitor health conditions and public health guidance as they have throughout the pandemic so that they can make adjustments as needed.
-PSD remains committed to helping their students learn and grow and they understand that students are at their best when they are in school every day.
+PSD will continue to monitor health conditions and public health guidance throughout the pandemic so that they can make adjustments as needed.
+PSD remains committed to helping their students learn and grow, and they understand that students are at their best when they are in school every day.

-For more information regarding Poudre School District and Phase 4 in-person learning, visit: https://www.psdschools.org/psd2020-21/phase4
+For more information regarding Poudre School District and Phase 4 in-person learning, visit https://www.psdschools.org.

 Did you like what you just read?